You may already have heard and seen that C++20 brings the ability to allocate dynamic memory at compile-time. This leads to

 The advantages of

-I like to take a few sentences to explain what in my book are the advantages of
+I like to take a few sentences to explain what are the advantages of

 First, computation at compile-time does increase my local build-time.
 That is a pain, but it speeds up the application for my customers - a very valuable benefit.
 In the case where a